pyscf/pyscf.github.io/source/quickstart.rst

 Quickstart
 **********

-The present tutorial is meant to provide a brief introduction to the use of PySCF to run a multitude of quantum chemical calculations.
-Starting with input parsing and uncorrelated Hartree-Fock theory, we'll incrementally touch upon how to use the majority of methods and features offered by PySCF through a number of simple examples, which all make reference to specific use cases within the dedicated `examples <https://github.com/pyscf/pyscf/tree/master/examples>`_ directory.
-Please also note that the cells below often share objects in-between one another.
+The present tutorial is meant to provide a brief introduction to the use of PySCF to run a multitude of quantum chemical simulations.
+Starting with input parsing and uncorrelated Hartree-Fock theory for chemical Hamiltonians, we'll incrementally touch upon how to use the majority of methods and features offered by PySCF through a number of simple examples, which all make reference to specific use cases within the dedicated `examples <https://github.com/pyscf/pyscf/tree/master/examples>`_ directory.
+For brevity and so as to not repeat a number of function calls, please also note that the cells below often share objects in-between one another.

 .. _INPUT:

 Input Parsing
 =============

-Molecules (or cells, cf. the :ref:`periodic <PBC>` section) are typically loaded in any of two ways (`gto/00-input_mole.py <https://github.com/pyscf/pyscf/blob/master/examples/gto/00-input_mole.py>`_):
+Molecules (or unit cells, cf. the :ref:`periodic <PBC>` section) are typically loaded in any of two ways (`gto/00-input_mole.py <https://github.com/pyscf/pyscf/blob/master/examples/gto/00-input_mole.py>`_):

   >>> from pyscf import gto
   >>> mol_h2o = gto.Mole()